 The rate of college-level education in Peru is quite a bit lower than the national average among all cities of 21.84%: just 10.99% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Peru in 2018 was $20,733, which is low income relative to Indiana, and lower middle income relative to the rest of the US.
 This equates to an annual income of $82,932 for a family of four.

 Peru is a somewhat ethnically-diverse city.
 The people who call Peru home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Peru residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Peru include Irish, English, Dutch, and Italian.
+Important ancestries of people in Peru include German, Irish, English, Dutch, and Italian.

 The most common language spoken in Peru is English.
 Other important languages spoken here include Spanish and Polish.